Giving Those Who Care, Time

 Sessions and Fees

-Sometimes it is not possible to commit to the exact same time each week, I understand this and work with clients to mutually agree a time which is workable for both of us.
+I understand it is not always possible to commit to the exact same time each week.
+I work with clients to mutually agree a time which is workable for both of us.
 This allows you to be able to fit counselling around shift patterns, meetings and other commitments.

 Cancellation Policy